 Transparency: Holding All Managers Accountable

 Close monitoring can help identify these shifts so there are no surprises.
 “We need to see changes in risk exposure as quickly as possible,” Magyar noted.
 “That means keeping our fingers on the pulse of all managers.”
-In addition to monitoring fund positions monthly, the Northern Trust Hedge Fund investment team meets each week to share observations and insights.
+In addition to monitoring fund positions monthly, the investment team meets each week to share observations and insights.

 In monitoring hedge funds, it is important to closely track their performance and positioning, but also to allow them enough freedom to capture returns and appropriately position the fund, given shifting economic and market conditions and opportunities.
-“At Northern Trust, we try to maintain a balance between monthly monitoring and proactive risk management while taking a 12- to 18-month view,” Zanolla said.
+We try to maintain a balance between monthly monitoring and proactive risk management while taking a 12- to 18-month view.

 Optimal Use of Long-Only and Hedge Fund Managers